All Episodes

 This is something Pope Leo spoke to directly from the stage.

-He said, there is a burning question in our hearts, a need for truth we cannot ignore, which leads us to ask ourselves, what is true happiness?
+He said, there is a burning question in our hearts, a need for truth.

-What is the true meaning of life?
+What is the true meaning of.

-Indeed, from traveling the world, covering the Catholic Church and the people's relationship with faith through EWTN, I think young people, especially, have been fed the lie that you'll find fulfillment in fame, fortune, and followers.
+Indeed, from traveling the world, covering the Catholic Church and the people's relationship with faith for EWTN, I think young people, especially, have been fed the lie that you'll find fulfillment in fame, fortune, and followers.

 They've been encouraged to hang their identity on their career, on their social media persona, and on their popularity.